 He seems honest enough, right?

 Yet discord remains because other evidence counters Cutts’ denial that social media activity has an impact on SEO.
-In 2018, a Hootsuite experiment determined that successful social media campaigns encourage higher SEO rankings.
+In 2018, a Hootsuite experiment determined that successful social media campaigns encourage higher search result rankings.
 The experiment displayed a solid trendline favoring increased SEO rankings on social media posts with higher social engagement.
+Even now, in 2020, the number of social media platforms is higher than ever.

 The confusion over the SEO and social media relationship stymies SEO optimizers.
 The fact is, social media labor is hardly a trivial endeavor.
 It’s work (and lots of it).
 It’s another wing of your digital marketing business that requires energy, focus, and possibly financing.